 Yep!
 I’m in stores across the country and am always looking for more opportunities!
 I’ll also be at a few trade shows this year, including “Stitches Midwest” and a Wool/Sheep Festival in Lake Elmo, MN this coming May.

-Can I buy your product in wholesale for my store?
+Can I buy your product in wholesale for my store or event?

 Why is hand-dyed yarn so expensive?